 When deciding to finance a car purchase with a personal loan, some important points must be considered.

-Do research beforehand to find the right lender for your personal loan.
+Do research beforehand to find the right lender for your loan.
 Know the finance terms such as fixed or variable interest rates before your visit.
 Shop around before signing a loan agreement to get the best interest rates for your loan.

 A common personal finance product that individuals use to finance a car is a car loan.